ashborn3321/Sales-and-Profit-Performance-Dashboard/README.md

 ## Overview

-This professional dashboard analyzes sales and profit data to identify trends, patterns, and actionable business insights.
+This professional Tableau dashboard analyzes sales and profit data to identify trends, patterns, and actionable business insights.
 By visualizing key performance indicators related to sales performance, profit margins, product categories, customer segments, and geographic regions, this tool empowers business decision-makers to optimize their strategies and improve overall profitability.

 ## Features